 - Rinse out your mouth or chew sugarless gum afterward.
 This will help increase saliva production and counteract acidity.
 Especially gum with xyllitol in it, xyllitol actually helps us fend off tooth decay.

 Know The Facts, Protect Your Smile

-Believe it or not, the adverse effects these drinks have on teeth isn’t widely known.
+Believe it or not, the adverse effects these drinks have on teeth aren’t widely known.
 With 30 to 50 percent of U.S. teens consuming energy drinks, and as many as 62 percent consuming at least one sports drink per day, it’s important that people understand how damaging they can be to teeth.
 There is a spike in tooth decay in our youth many believe it is related to these drinks.
-Here in Chattanooga we have HOT and HUMID summers drinking one sports drink after a hot activity is okay, drinking them all day long is where the problems come in.
+Here in Chattanooga, we have HOT and HUMID summers drinking one sports drink after a hot activity is okay, drinking them all day long is where the problems come in.

 Here is a video to watch on sports and energy drinks.

 If you have more questions about sports or energy drinks, call us or send us a Facebook message!